recaptcha-UX/LookingGlass5/README.md

 Once again, this is a custom archive.
 But what's in it?
 The SOUNDS.
 All of the sounds to make the UX scheme even more enjoyable are created and placed in a folder as .WAV.
 Then, a custom compiler places these sounds in a .DAT file for use on the system.

+# The moonshell2.ini file:

+This file is very important to the user interface.
+It tells the kernal what colors it will be using and what features should be turned on and turned off.
+It handles enabling of the sounds and splash screen.
+It also changes low level memory managment data.

+# Final thoughts:

+Looking Glass 5 was created by me to enhance the Moonshell 2 experience.
+Moonshell is a terrific operating system but it needed a facelift.
+Looking Glass 5 gives it that much needed transformation.

+Moonshell 2 has been discountinued and so has this project, but it does serve as an example of how to create a UX scheme for a very proprietary system.